opennetworkinglab/aether-docs/onramp/overview.rst

 Aether OnRamp begins with a *Quick Start* deployment similar to `Aether-in-a-Box (AiaB)
 <https://docs.aetherproject.org/master/developer/aiab.html>`__, but
-then goes on to prescribe a sequence of steps a user can follow to deploy increasingly complex configurations.
-These include both emulated and physical RANs, culminating in an operational Aether cluster capable of running 24/7 and supporting live 5G workloads.
-(OnRamp also supports a 4G version of Aether connected to one or more physical eNBs, but we postpone a discussion of that capability until a later section.
+then goes on to prescribe a sequence of steps users can follow to deploy increasingly complex configurations.
+OnRamp refers to each such configuration as a *blueprint*, and the set supports both emulated and physical RANs, along with the runtime machinery needed to operate an Aether cluster supporting live 5G workloads.
+(OnRamp also defines a 4G blueprint that can be used to connected one or more physical eNBs, but we postpone a discussion of that capability until a later section.
 Everything else in this guide assumes 5G.)

 .. include:: directory.rst